 Once a coin flip with death, the plague is now easier to handle for humans in the U.S. The national mortality rate stood at 66 percent before World War II, but advances in antibiotics dropped that rate to its present 16 percent.

-Central Oregon health officials don’t blame the cat.
+Central Oregon health officials and Emergency Veterinarians don’t blame the cat.